 Bachelor of Arts in Business

 Brandeis students are multidimensional, and so is the Brandeis business major.
-Our unique undergraduate business program is a partnership between the Brandeis International Business School (IBS) and the College of Arts and Sciences.
+Our unique undergraduate business program is a partnership between the Brandeis International Business School and the School of Arts and Sciences.
 This means you can pursue your interests in the humanities even as you receive top-notch training in the social, economic and ethical issues of global business.

 Admission to the undergraduate business degree program is by application only, and your peers will be highly motivated and focused.
 Because it is rooted in the liberal arts, you will encounter innovative thinkers with diverse points of view — not just in front of the class, but in the seat beside you.

 The undergraduate business program, which is second only to economics in its enrollment, not only allows but strongly encourages you to pursue a joint major.
 Double major in psychology, for example, and you will be prepared for a career in marketing.
 Double major in sociology and you will be uniquely equipped for the field of human resources.
 Or double major in theater arts if you want to take on the business of show business.

 You may also apply to the BA/MA program, which allows you to earn a bachelor's degree in the field of your choice and a master's degree in international economics and finance in just five years.
 Or you can minor in business as a way of pursuing a liberal arts degree first and foremost while acquiring a solid understanding of business.